Eustațiu Sebastian: Biography

 Born in Bucharest, Sebastian enrolled in 1872 at the School of Sons of Soldiers in Iași and then, in 1875, at the School of Officers in Bucharest, which he graduated in June 1877 with the rank of lieutenant.
+His father was Gheorghe Eustațiu.

 In the Russo-Turkish War of 1877–1878 he fought as an officer in the 4th Line Regiment at Grivița and Smârdan, where he distinguished himself in combat.
 After the end of the war, the infantryman Eustațiu Sebastian was assigned to the Fleet Corps, being promoted in 1881 to the rank of lieutenant.

 He was then sent to France to attend the Naval School in Brest.
 There he was embarked on the French ship "La Loire" with which he circled the earth, between 1884 and 1885.
 After returning to Romania, he was promoted in 1886 to the rank of captain.
 Starting with the annual 1886 and until 30 April 1888, Sebastian was at the command of the gunboat Grivița.
 Starting with 1 May 1888, Sebastian commanding the Bricul-school Mircea, on board which he faced in May 1888 a terrible storm in the Black Sea, which the Romanian sailboat managed to survive.

 In 1893, he was promoted to the rank of major and received for the second time, the command of the ship Mircea in 1894.
 In 1898, he was in command of the cruiser Elisabeta, when he was appointed ad-interim commander of the Sea Division.
 In the same year he was promoted to the rank of captain-commander, being appointed Chief of Staff at the Navy Command.
 Between 1901 and 1903, Captain-Commander Eustațiu Sebastian held the command of the Sea Division, and between 1904 and 1907 he served as director of the Navy Arsenal, having the rank of commander.